-Hebridean Whisky Trail, the new trail of Scottish whisky
+Hebridean Whisky Trail, the beautiful trail of Scottish whisky

 An introduction to the beautiful and interesting Hebridean Whisky Trail, a must-do when you are a fan of whisky.